Program Clinical Immunization and Testing Requirements

 Flu vaccination

-By November 1, you must upload documentation of flu vaccination (either vaccination or nasal spray) for the current flu season.
+By October 1, you must upload documentation of flu vaccination (either vaccination or nasal spray) for the current flu season.
 This requirement should be completed after fall semester begins, so that your vaccine matches viruses expected to be circulating during the current flu season.
+All clinical facilities require proof of a current flu vaccination for entry and participation in clinical rotations.
+No exceptions will be made.
+Failure to receive the flu vaccine may result in failing the course and dismissal from the program.

 CNA/MA Certification

-Upload your current CNA/MA certificate to your American Databank Complio account.
+Upload your current CNA/MA certificate to your Complio account.